monarchwadia/template/README.md

 email verified:   true
 ```

+For each, also go to the "User -> Credentials" tab and set a new password (`admin` for admin user, `user` for user user), with 'temporary' set to false

 For each, also go to the "User -> Credentials" tab and set a new password, with 'temporary' set to false

 (At this point, if you would like, check that you can log in at `http://localhost:6789/realms/coolproject/account` with the users.)